 The American Public Power Association is the voice of not-for-profit, community-owned utilities that power 2,000 towns and cities nationwide.
-We represent public power before the federal government and protect the interests of the more than 54 million people that public power utilities serve and the 96,000 people they employ.
+We represent public power before the federal government and protect the interests of the more than 55 million people that public power utilities serve and the more than 100,000 people they employ.